 DomainKeys inspection does require more CPU resources to encrypt & decrypt the key and is turned off by default.
 Messages that pass DKIM checks will still be scanned for spam.

 Domain-Based Message Authentication, Reporting, and Conformance (DMARC)

 DMARC is a sender email authentication mechanism that provides protection against phishing attacks and improves spam accuracy by blocking spam in spoofed messages.
-DMARC is built on top of the email authentication mechanisms and ou must have both an SPF and a DKIM record published for the domain.
+DMARC is built on top of the email authentication mechanisms Sender Policy Framework (SPF) and DomainKeys Inspection (DKIM).
+To set DMARC policies, you must have both an SPF and a DKIM record published for the domain.
 This feature is available using the Cloud Protection Layer (CPL).
 For more information about DMARC, see DMARC Verification.

-Organizations can define their own allowed sender domains or email addresses for sender authentication using the BLOCK/ACCEPT > Sender Filters page, but the safest way to indicate valid senders on the Barracuda Email Security Gateway is to whitelist (allow) the IP addresses of trusted email servers on the BLOCK/ACCEPT > IP Filters page, then blocklist (block, quarantine or tag) their domain names on the BLOCK/ACCEPT > Sender Filters page to prevent domain name spoofing.
+Organizations can define their own allowed sender domains or email addresses for sender authentication using the BLOCK/ACCEPT > Sender Filters page, but the safest way to indicate valid senders on the Barracuda Email Security Gateway is to add the IP addresses of trusted email servers to the Allow List on the BLOCK/ACCEPT > IP Filters page, then add their domain names to the Block List (block, quarantine, or tag) on the BLOCK/ACCEPT > Sender Filters page to prevent domain name spoofing.